AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 Frequently asked questions on audience publishing.

-+++**What happens if a user is no longer a member of an audience in CJA?**
++++**What happens if a user is no longer a member of an audience in Customer Journey Analytics?**

-In this case, an exit event is sent to Experience Platform from CJA.
+In this case, an exit event is sent to Experience Platform from Customer Journey Analytics.

 +++

-+++**What happens if you delete an audience in CJA?**
++++**What happens if you delete an audience in Customer Journey Analytics?**

-When a CJA Audience is deleted, that audience will no longer show up in the Experience Platform UI.
+When a Customer Journey Analytics Audience is deleted, that audience will no longer show up in the Experience Platform UI.
 However, no profiles associated with that audience are actually deleted in Platform.

 +++